felpower/Proof-of-Authority-BlockChain-Peer2Peer-Network/README.md

 data model of the blocks, use the hashing algorithms, implement a function for creating the Merkle Tree, implement a proof-of-authority (PoA) algorithm, mine new blocks, execute transactions, and a simplified peer-to-peer (P2P) protocol.

-Some basic concepts of the Blockchain technology It should be
+Some basic concepts of the blockchain technology It should be

 - Tamper-Proof: Data as part of a block is always tamper-proof.
 It should be referenced by a cryptographic digest, a hash.
 - Decentralized: The blockchain itself is decentralized across the network.
-There is no master node and every Node has the same copy.
+There is no master peer and every Node has the same copy.
-- Transparent: Every node in the network validates and adds a new main.blockchain.Block to its chain through consensus with other nodes.
-That means that every single node in the network has complete visibility of the data.
+- Transparent: Every peer in the network validates and adds a new main.blockchain.Block to its chain through consensus with other nodes.
+That means that every single peer in the network has complete visibility of the data.

 A block: